Menstrual cup: Insertion

 The vagina is narrowest at the entrance and becomes wider and easier to stretch further in.
 Menstrual cups are folded or compressed to insert them, and then opened out once inside.
 The innermost portion of the cup typically goes into the vaginal fornix (the groove around the cervix).
 Menstrual cups cannot pass through the cervix into the uterus.

 The muscles of the pelvic floor, which surround the vaginal entrance, are relaxed to let the cup pass.
 Involuntarily tensing the vaginal muscles can make it impossible for anything to enter the vagina without causing pain.
 Many initially find insertion difficult, uncomfortable, and even painful, but learn to do it within a few cycles.
 There is little publicly available research on learning to use menstrual cups which compares types of cup or instructions.

 A bell-shaped cup is folded or pinched before being inserted into the vagina.
 There are various folding techniques for insertion; common folds include the "C" fold, the "7" fold, and the punch-down fold.
 Once inside, the cup will normally unfold automatically and seal against the vaginal wall.
 In some cases, the user may need to twist the cup or flex the vaginal muscles to ensure the cup is fully open.

 In practice, the rim of a bell-shaped cup generally sits in the vaginal fornix, the ring-shaped hollow around the cervix.
 Some fornixes are much deeper than others.
 Those with deeper fornixes may use insertion techniques such as inserting the cup partway, opening it before the rim passes the cervix, and then pushing it up into place; or they may press the cup to one side and let it open slowly, the rim slipping over the cervix.
 If correctly sized and inserted, the cup should not leak or cause any discomfort.
 The stem should be completely inside the vagina.
 If it can't be positioned inside, the cup can be removed and the stem trimmed.

-Ring-shaped cups (also called menstrual discs or menstrual rings) are inserted differently than bell-shaped cups: by squeezing opposite sides of the rim together until they touch, sliding the inner end of the folded cup to the end of the vaginal canal, and tucking the outer end behind the pubic bone.
-They can be less bulky than a bell-shaped cup, no bulkier than a tampon.
-Inserting a ring-shaped cup requires more knowledge of anatomy, to get the cup under and around the cervix, not rucked up in front of it.
-Ring-shaped cups with non-circular rims are designed to be inserted with the widest, deepest part going in first.
+Menstrual discs are inserted differently than bell-shaped cups: by squeezing opposite sides of the rim together until they touch, sliding the inner end of the folded cup to the end of the vaginal canal, and tucking the outer end behind the pubic bone.
+They can be less bulky than a cup, and no bulkier than a tampon.
+Inserting a disc requires more knowledge of anatomy to get the disc under and around the cervix, not rucked up in front of it.
+Discs with non-circular rims are designed to be inserted with the widest, deepest part going in first.
 If they are inserted the wrong way around they may leak.
 If there are stems or other removal aids, they should be on the end inserted last.

 If lubricant is used for insertion, it should be water-based, as silicone lubricant can be damaging to the silicone.